asushanthreddy9-624/JS-CRUD-Student-Management/README.md

 Edit or delete modules using action buttons

-Built for Agile Front End Development Assessmen
+Built for Agile Front End Development Assessment